argilla-io/argilla/docs/_source/conceptual_guides/llm/sft.md

 ::::

 ## Labelers write completions
-The aim of this phase is to provide human demonstrations for each `prompt` using Argilla UI.
+This phase aims to provide human demonstrations for each `prompt` using Argilla UI.

 Once you upload your dataset to Argilla, it becomes accessible via the Argilla UI.
 Argilla Feedback allows simultaneous feedback collection from multiple users, enhancing quality control.
 Each user with dataset access can give feedback.

 However, when resources are scarce, workload distribution among various labelers is recommended.
 This strategy entails assigning each labeler a subset of records to label.
-This [how-to guide](../practical_guides/set_up_annotation_team.html) provides detailed instructions on setting up these workload distribution options effectively.
+This [how-to guide](/practical_guides/assign_records) provides detailed instructions on setting up these workload distribution options effectively.

-For a comprehensive understanding of the Argilla UI's main features, refer to this [how-to guide](../practical_guides/annotate_dataset.html).
+For a comprehensive understanding of the Argilla UI's main features, refer to this [how-to guide](/practical_guides/annotate_dataset).

 ## Prepare the dataset

-The aim of this phase is to compile a dataset into `prompt` and `demonstration` pairs that will be used for supervised fine-tuning.
+This phase aims to compile a dataset into `prompt` and `demonstration` pairs that will be used for supervised fine-tuning.

 Once the dataset has been labeled, you can retrieve the responses using the Python SDK as follows: